liam-wiltshire/talks/postgres/content.md

 - Postgres will let you write them in many languages:
     - SQL, Perl, Python, JavaScript etc.
 - mySQL only supports SQL

+???

+- Most languages support stored procedures in some way, so why is this a feature?
+- It's to do with the wide range of languages you can write stored procedures in

 ---